Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Get Mentoring: Find a mentor who will offer guidance, collaborations, connections or suggest areas for improvement.
+- Look for Mentoring: Find an individual mentor who can provide guidance, collaborations, connections, or point out areas for improvement.

 Negativity

 Negativity should not be a part of any workplace.
-It can make people feel uncomfortable and makes communication difficult, which can hinder potential for growth.
-Apart from damaging relationships with peers and supervisors which could result in professional stalling.
+It makes employees feel uncomfortable making communications difficult and hinders chances to grow.
+Apart from damaging relationships with colleagues and supervisors, it could result in a delays in professional development.

-- Seek out help where possible You can ask a mentor for advice or ask your colleagues for guidance.
+- Seek out help where possible You can ask a mentor for advice or ask your colleagues for suggestions.

 Overcommitting Workload

-Overcommitment in most cases leads to mistakes, burnout, and frustration within.
-While it’s essential to apply oneself to the fullest extent, committing beyond one’s capabilities can result in less efficiency and less desirable results.
+In most cases, overcommitting leads to mistakes, burnout, and internal discontent.
+Although it’s vital to be committed, commitment beyond one’s capacity will result in lower productivity and less desirable results.

 Reduce Stress by: